EL-BID/Housing_Deficit/README.md

   <img width="400" src="https://github.com/IDB-HUD/Housing_Deficit/blob/master/images/AAgraph.JPG">
 </p>

 In data-scarce environments reliable nation-wide data on housing conditions might only be available once a decade.
-To overcome this, the repo contains an additional script that will use night lights data extracted from satellite images in order to predict the housing deficit in years where no census data is available.
+To overcome this, the repo contains an additional script that will use night lights data extracted from satellite images in order to now-cast the housing deficit in years where no census data is available.
+More information on the methodology can be found in the [Housing Deficit Methodology and Guide](https://github.com/EL-BID/Housing_Deficit/blob/master/Housing%20Deficit%20-%20Methodology%20and%20Guide.pdf).

-More information on the methodology can be found in the [Methodological Report](https://github.com/EL-BID/Housing_Deficit/blob/master/Methodological%20Report%20-%20Housing%20Deficit%20Estimation.pdf).
+Some countries’ statistical institutions publish a specific set of definitions and methodology for calculating housing deficit within that country, as is the case with Peru , and international bodies such as CEPAL, MINURVI, and UN Habitat provide general guidelines in the absence of a country-specific methodology.
+In countries where no national methodology exists, this exercise will use a methodology based on UN Habitat and MINURVI guidelines, and the mthodology used by Colombia’s Departamento Administrativo Nacional de Estadística (DANE, the National Statistics Office).
 In brief:

 A household is considered to be experiencing quantitative housing deficit if they are living in either...
    1. Cohabitation (> 1 household living in the same dwelling)